-Washing your face.
+9/16/20 Washing your face.
 It should happen twice a day, every day and if not done correctly, it could be holding you back from your best skin.
-Here are eight common mistakes that you’ll want to correct—fast.
+Here are eight common mistakes that you’ll want to correct—FAST.

-Washing your face with a cleansing brush and pressing too hard in certain areas.
+1. Washing your face with a cleansing brush and pressing too hard in certain areas

-Washing your face with a cleansing oil or balm.
+2. Washing your face with a cleansing oil or balm

-After washing your face, you’re waiting too long before applying your next product.
+3. After washing your face, you’re waiting too long before applying your next product

-You have a one minute window after washing your face before moisture evaporation occurs which quickly leads to dehydration.
-It’s a process called osmosis and if you’re not aware of it, you’re compromising the health and hydration levels in your skin.
-After cleansing, immediately apply an alcohol-free toner, leave it damp and proceed to a serum or moisturizer.
-Here’s the perfect step-by-step morning routine and evening skin routine.
+You have a one minute window after washing your face before moisture evaporation occurs, which quickly leads to dehydration.
+It’s a process called transepidermal water-loss and if you’re not aware of it, you’re compromising the health and hydration levels in your skin.
+After cleansing, immediately apply an alcohol-free toner, leave it damp, then proceed to a serum or moisturizer.
+Here’s the perfect step-by-step morning routine and step-by-step evening skin routine.

-You’re only using a cleansing wipe to remove makeup.
+4. You’re only using a cleansing wipe to remove makeup

 Cleansing wipes won’t effectively clean the skin.
 Instead, they just smear debris and makeup across the face.
 It’s technically like applying cleanser to your face with soap and then not washing it off.
 A cleanser without the addition of any water will break down and dissolve the dirt in the oily portion of the soap (surfactant) molecule only.
 Then it will remove some of it onto the wipe.
 However, it’s the actual rinsing action from water that thoroughly removes it and cleans the skin.